 SUBSTANCE ABUSE TREATMENT IN GEORGIA

 Bluff Plantation provides comprehensive substance abuse treatment options that helps men and women break free of addiction while building a foundation for lasting change.
-With integrated treatment for dual disorders, a high level of onsite medical care and a wide range of clinical, holistic and experiential therapies, Bluff Plantation has the expertise and resources to assist patients in achieving a life of peace, health and happiness in recovery.
+As a dual diagnosis treatment center with integrated treatment for dual disorders, a high level of onsite medical care and a wide range of clinical, holistic and experiential therapies, Bluff Plantation has the expertise and resources to assist patients in achieving a life of peace, health and happiness in recovery.

 Getting sober is a key goal of any addiction treatment program.
 But the full toll of addiction goes beyond the impact of the substance itself.
 Addiction ruins relationships, causes long-lasting changes in the brain, harms physical health, interferes with personal development, exacerbates mental health conditions, leads people to compromise their values, and steals their sense of who they are.